 If those lights stop moving or are moving extremely slowly, it probably indicates a problem with the install.
-The most common cause is a smudge or dirt on the disk.
-You will need to stop the installation, remove the disk, and examine it for smudges or damage.
-If possible, clean the disk and make another attempt to do the installation.
+The most common cause is a smudge or dirt on the disc.
+You will need to stop the installation, remove the disc, and examine it for smudges or damage.
+If possible, clean the disc and make another attempt to do the installation.